status-im/specs/docs/stable/2-account.md

 ## Abstract

-This specification explains what Status account is, and how trust is established.
+This specification explains what Status account is, and how a node establishes trust.

 ## Table of Contents